Technovation for Good

-Technovation for Good, made possible by Alex Lee, Inc., is a program for rising high school seniors, was to be held in July 2020.
-However, due to COVID-19, the program will not be offered this Summer.
+Technovation for Good, made possible by Alex Lee, Inc., is a program for rising high school seniors.
 The program's aim is to provide students hands-on, practical experience with Programming, Cybersecurity, Data Analytics, Mobile Application Development, and/or Internet of Things.
 This STEM-focused program offers students an opportunity to learn entrepreneurial and leadership skill sets, hear from local professionals, meet other students with similar career interests, and attend workshops to enhance IT skills in a college setting.
 Students will apply these skills to address social problems relevant to the local region and beyond.
 Most sessions will take place in the Walker College of Business, located in Peacock Hall.
 Take a Virtual Tour to learn more about campus and the classrooms!

 <--- Please see the menu on the left for admissions and other details.